IHP-GmbH/TO_Apr2025/DC_to_130_GHz_TIA/doc/source/designdata.rst

 1st Stage
 ------------------------

-The 1st stage is a resistive feedback common emitter amplifier which primarily gives
+The 1st stage is a resistive feedback common emitter amplifier which primarily gives the transimpedance gain.
+The feedback resistor RF is